cloudfoundry-attic/cf-docs/source/docs/running/bosh/reference/bosh_vsphere_cpi.md

 Clusters do not have any unique ID like a VM's instanceUuid.

 In vSphere, cluster names do not need to be unique per datacenter, only their paths needs to be unique.
 The current vSphere CPI code does not handle this and would only see one cluster if two had the same name.
-Cluster identifiers could be converted to a full path to fix this.

 ### Datacenters